Can Masturbating Induce A Period? | Unraveling Myths

 Conclusion – Can Masturbating Induce A Period?

-In summary, while masturbation has numerous health benefits—including stress relief and improved understanding of one’s body—it does not induce periods or directly influence hormonal cycles responsible for menstruation.
+In summary, while masturbation has numerous health benefits—including stress relief, relaxation, and improved understanding of one’s body—it does not induce periods or directly control the hormonal cycles responsible for menstruation.
 Myths surrounding this topic often stem from misunderstandings about how our bodies function biologically.

 Engaging with one’s sexuality through masturbation should be viewed positively as part of healthy sexual expression rather than as a means to control or manipulate bodily functions like menstruation.
 Understanding these distinctions helps demystify our relationships with our bodies while promoting informed choices surrounding sexual health practices.